Electron temperature relations and the direct N, O, Ne, S and Ar abundances of 49959 star-forming galaxies in DESI Data Release 2: Acknowledgements

 \section{Acknowledgements}

-The authors thank the DESI internal review panel, particularly Alejandro Aviles, Paul Martini and Kelly Douglass, for their valuable comments and suggestions that have improved the quality of this work.
+The authors thank the anonymous journal reviewer for their thoughtful comments which have improved the quality of this work.
+We also thank the DESI internal review panel, particularly Alejandro Aviles, Paul Martini and Kelly Douglass, for their valuable comments and suggestions that have improved the quality of this work.
 We would like to thank Ragadeepika Pucha for helpful suggestions on emission line fitting.

 D. Scholte, F. Cullen, K. Z. Arellano-C\'ordova and T. M. Stanton and acknowledge support from a UKRI Frontier Research Guarantee Grant (PI Cullen; grant reference EP/X021025/1).

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science, Innovation and Universities of Spain (MICIU/AEI/10.13039/501100011033), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.